 A successful LinkedIn strategy is the fuel that empowers your team to fill in the gaps in the social media calendar with actionable, valuable, and goal-oriented content.

-I’ll walk you through the steps necessary to build your LinkedIn marketing strategy from scratch or to update an existing one so that you use the platform’s tools and algorithm to your advantage.
+Let me walk you through exactly how I build LinkedIn marketing strategies from scratch or update existing ones to use the platform’s tools and algorithm to your advantage.

 1. Set your LinkedIn marketing goals

 Your LinkedIn marketing efforts will be as successful as your ability to focus on the right goals.
 These goals must support and stem from your overall business objectives.
-Start by identifying the most important 2-3 goals for your online marketing strategy.
+I always start by identifying the most important 2-3 goals for my online marketing strategy.

 For a startup, this could be getting awareness and a steady flow of traffic to the website.